 - Presentations and webinars

 Today, smart presenters and speakers use websites such as SlideShare to avail their presentation slides and webinar archives online.
 Use keywords appropriate to an industry related topic to search for the best presentations.
 Once you have categorized and sorted the best presentations, embed the slide presentations into great aggregated blog posts.
+You can use presentation tools to make an amazing online presentation.

 - Case studies